Injuries to the back and neck. Common personal injuries, significant problems for the individual

 - Construction accidents

-Diagnosing spinal injuries
+Diagnosing cervical and lumber injuries

 Depending on the circumstances surrounding the accident, an injury to a person’s back may become apparent immediately following a collision — or it may perhaps go undiagnosed until diagnostic testing such as a MRI or CT confirms the injury.